japila-books/spark-sql-internals/docs/RelationProvider.md

-title: RelationProvider

-# RelationProvider -- Relation Providers with Pre-Defined Schema
+# RelationProvider &mdash; Relation Providers with Pre-Defined Schema

 `RelationProvider` is an <<contract, abstraction>> of <<implementations, providers>> of <<createRelation, relational data sources with schema inference>> (aka *schema discovery*).
 In other words, the schema is pre-defined, and a user-specified schema is not allowed.